TV & Webcasts

 Sharpening Knives

-nives, the cornerstone of cooking, are the most important and versatile kitchen tool that we have!
 Using sharp knives makes cooking fun, because you can work with ease, chop faster, and prepare meals that taste fresher.
-Watch Jennifer’s webcast on the right to learn how to maintain and sharpen knives!
+Watch the webcast on the right to learn how to maintain and sharpen knives!

 Keeping Knives in Shape